BAMresearch/bam-masterdata/docs/tutorials/getting_started.md

 instrument = Instrument(name="Microscope B")

 # Path format: /{space}/{project}/{collection}/{object}
-instrument.responsible_person = "/LAB_SPACE/INSTRUMENTS_PROJECT/STAFF/PERSON_001"
+instrument.responsible_person = "/LAB_SPACE/PEOPLE_LIST_PROJECT/STAFF_COLLECTION/PERSON_001"

 # Or without collection: /{space}/{project}/{object}
-instrument.responsible_person = "/LAB_SPACE/INSTRUMENTS_PROJECT/PERSON_001"
+instrument.responsible_person = "/LAB_SPACE/PEOPLE_LIST_PROJECT/PERSON_001"
 ```

 !!! note "Path format validation"
     The path must:

     - Start with a forward slash `/`
     - Have either 3 parts (space/project/object) or 4 parts (space/project/collection/object)
-    - Match an existing object in openBIS when using `run_parser()`
+    - Match an existing object identifier in openBIS

 ### When to use each approach

-- **Use object instances** when creating multiple related objects in the same parsing operation
+- **Use object instances** when creating multiple related objects in the same parsing operation.
+This option is the alternative to defining parent-child relationships if in an Object Type definition you have assigned a property of a certain data type OBJECT.
-- **Use path strings** when referencing existing objects in openBIS that were created separately
+- **Use path strings** when referencing existing objects in openBIS that were created separately.

 Example combining both approaches: